Use Case · For the CFO

 Path to GAAP profitStructural

 The change is structural, not cosmetic.
 No restatements, no accounting workarounds.
-SBC simply stops being recognized.
+SBC recognition is materially reduced.

 The Outcome